 As I stared at the fruit in the bowl on the table my mind worked for a few days and then BAM!
 I decided to whip up a Buttery Banana Bread with the ingredients I had on board.

 This is an amazing banana bread made from 2 “mature” apples and 2 “mature” bananas.
-I found some dates I used for making brownies, some raw coconut, walnuts and some organic cranberries.
+I found some dates I used for making brownies, some raw coconut, walnuts, and some organic cranberries.
 If you ever buy organic cranberries you know they’re sour as heck.
 Plus there’s no added sugar to this soft warm delicious bread.
-The apples, bananas and the few dates were the right amount of sweetness for us.
+The apples, bananas, and the few dates were the right amounts of sweetness for us.

 It’s so good with fresh French butter from the farm…holy moly.
 What a treat on these cloudy days on board.